<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 Key Elements of the Partnership

 By working together and agreeing key elements in advance, a successful relationship was established.
-These elements included understanding one another’s values, agreement on pricing models, project scope, inter project standardization, and communication plan.
+These elements included understanding one another’s values, agreement on pricing models, project scope, inter project standardisation, and communication plan.

 In 2013, one of the top 5 pharmaceutical companies was actively seeking a vendor with which to form an alliance and strategic partnership.
 The sponsor had identified difficulties with establishing and maintaining timelines for new studies and meeting submission deadlines to regulatory bodies.